twitter/the-algorithm/README.md

 The Twitter Recommendation Algorithm repository, its assets, contents, and data folders are licensed under a **GNU AFFERO GENERAL PUBLIC LICENSE**.
 For more information see [COPYING](/COPYING).

+Before any contribution is accepted, we ask that you sign our [Contributor License Agreement](https://cla-assistant.io/twitter/the-algorithm?pullRequest=939).

 ## Thank You 💙

 We hope to benefit from the collective intelligence and expertise of the global community in helping us identify issues and suggest improvements, ultimately leading to a better Twitter.